bonjourusman/multilingual-sentiment-detection/README.md

 I have used the transformer model named `openai-community/gpt2` with a classification head to perform binary classification of sentiments, with `0` as NEGATIVE and `1` as POSITIVE.

-While GPT-3 and GPT-4 are more powerful and pretrained to be more effective on sentiment analysis tasks, GPT-2 is not.
+While GPT-3 and GPT-4 are more powerful and pretrained to be more effective on sentiment detection tasks, GPT-2 is not.
 Moreover, GPT-3 and GPT-4 come with a significant cost overhead.
-Therefore, by fine-tuning GPT-2, we can use it for sentiment analysis at little to no cost and achieve very good performance.
+Therefore, by fine-tuning GPT-2, we can use it for sentiment detection at little to no cost and achieve very good performance.

 The dataset used for finetuning is preprocessed and split into training, validation, and test sets having 1.33M, 47.5k, and 47.5k records respectively.